Start time: 7am registration; Ride begins @ 8am sharp

 The Brandywine Valley offers some of the best cycling terrain on the East Coast.

 Experience one of the most scenic cycling routes in the U.S. as the Wilmington Grand Prix’s 8th Annual Delaware Gran Fondo offers cyclists the unique opportunity to traverse a challenging 100-kilometer course linked by 13 cultural attractions, including stunning rides through world-class institutions such as Delaware Art Museum, Hagley Museum & Gardens and Winterthur Museum, Garden and Library.
 The Delaware Gran Fondo will allow cyclists the rare privilege of passing through these attractions on the same ride.
-In 2016, riders from 15 states and three countries participated in this “bucket list” ride.
+In 2018, riders from 15 states and four countries participated in this “bucket list” ride.

 A Media Fondo (half-century course) is also offered.
 Same registration fee and benefits.
 You can decide day-of which distance you’d like to ride.